 Why?
-We want a supportive partnership in which problems are ironed out quickly.
+We want a supportive partnership in which problems are 'ironed out'

+quickly.
 This is far better for pupils than divisions between home and school.

 How?
-A home-school contact book may be used if you wish.
+A home-school contact book may be 'set up' if you wish.
 A phone call if the matter is urgent.
 A letter is better for a formal complaint.
 The best policy is to come and talk to us!